-I know, I know, this sounds like another cliche story of some guy finding himself, but stick with me.
+I know this sounds like another cliche story of some guy finding himself, but stick with me.

 Long story short, after struggling with several approaches (from Biohacking to Philosophy) I had my first Psychedelic experience: LSD.
 That was the beginning.

-During my first two LSD experiences, I managed to see my life from a different perspective.
+During my first two LSD experiences, I saw my life from a different perspective.
 While it didn’t “fix” anything, I was able to use those insights to see that further change was needed.

 My attitude towards therapy was sceptical at best.
 My thinking was that I needed to get more psychedelic experiences and trust that I could figure this out on my own and with my friends’ help.
-After some research, I stumbled upon an (surprise surprise) Ayahuasca retreat center in Northern Europe.
+After some research, I stumbled upon a (surprise surprise) Ayahuasca retreat centre in Northern Europe.
 After a lot of thinking, I decided to give it a try.

-I must admit that the old me really liked this pragmatic approach to psychedelics, and I was convinced that this would be another experience allowing me to increase my personal development and self-understanding.
+I must admit that the old me really liked this pragmatic approach to psychedelics, and I was convinced that this would be another experience that would allow me to increase my personal development and self-understanding.

-Altogether I was really lucky; I found an underground community that was caring and full of love, and my first Ayahuasca experience was otherworldly.
+Altogether I was fortunate; I found an underground community that was caring and full of love, and my first Ayahuasca experience was otherworldly.
 Twenty minutes after taking the medicine I went through what seemed to be a lifetime experience, where I saw, lived, and did things that I couldn’t make any sense of.
-Thankfully Mother Aya was careful enough to literally explain to me the key points I had to take care of immediately.
-However a big part of the experience was immersed in the world of metaphors, and cryptic to my reasoned understanding of the world.
+Thankfully Mother Aya was careful enough to explain to me the key points I had to take care of immediately.
+However, a big part of the experience was immersed in the world of metaphors, and cryptic to my reasoned understanding of the world.

 “The preparation for the whole experience consisted of a phone call with the Guide and some tips around dieting and forming an intention.”